HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 Falle Nioke - "For the Parents."
 [Uploaded by Audiotree, 8 July 2020]

-GUINEA Conakry music artist Falle Nioke has been performing in this harbor in London.
-During the lockdown, Nioke has come to the harbor and hopes he'd be able to perform to an audience in this same spot again soon.
+GUINEA Conakry music artist Falle Nioke has been performing in this harbor in Margate, Kent.
+During the lockdown, Nioke has been coming to the harbor and hopes he'd be able to perform to an audience in this same spot again soon.

 Whether the fulfillment of that wish is already in the offing or not yet, Nioke has made his point.
 Guinean musicians have this penchant for performing outdoors, preferring it to having their music consumed by swayers and finger-snappers inside a club with fake trees.
-We think Nioke would fit in well in the balcony concert trend of the moment in still quarantined quarters, don't you think?
+We think Nioke would fit in well in the balcony concert trend of the moment in still quarantined quarters, wouldn't he?

 But that's not what we want to trouble ourselves with a discussion on.
-We've been attracted to this video (produced by Audiostreet) for the song it's singing, which is . . . a bit emotional in the silence of self-isolations towards Nioke's home country, more specifically towards his parents.
+Produced by Audiotree and directed by Tom Dream with sound design by Ben Niblett, this video got our attention mainly for the song it's singing, which is . . . a bit emotional in the silence of self-isolations towards Nioke's home country, more specifically towards his parents.
 Sung with both Fulani and Susu verses, the song calls out to Nioke's parents firstly the singer's gratitude to them for giving him the education he has recognized as valuable, and secondly his promise to help them and repay them.